deckhouse/virtualization/docs/USER_GUIDE.md

 VolumeBindingMode property:

-`Immediate` - The disk is created immediately after the resource is created (the disk is assumed to be available for connection to a virtual machine on any node in the cluster).
+`Immediate`: The disk is created immediately after the resource is created (the disk is assumed to be available for connection to a virtual machine on any node in the cluster).

 ![vd-immediate](images/vd-immediate.png)

-`WaitForFirstConsumer` - The disk is created only after it is connected to the virtual machine and is created on the node on which the virtual machine will be running.
+`WaitForFirstConsumer`: The disk is created only after it is connected to the virtual machine and is created on the node on which the virtual machine will be running.

 ![vd-wffc](images/vd-wffc.png)

 AccessMode:

-- `ReadWriteOnce (RWO)` - only one instance of the virtual machine is granted access to the disk.
-- `ReadWriteMany (RWX)` - multiple disk access.
+- `ReadWriteMany (RWX)`: Multiple disk access.
 Live migration of virtual machines with such disks is possible.
+- `ReadWriteOnce (RWO)`: Only one instance of the virtual machine can access the disk.
+Live migration of virtual machines with such disks is supported only in DVP commercial editions.
+Live migration is only available if all disks are connected statically via (`.spec.blockDeviceRefs`).
+Disks connected dynamically via `VirtualMachineBlockDeviceAttachments` must be reattached statically by specifying them in `.spec.blockDeviceRefs`.

 When creating a disk, the controller will independently determine the most optimal parameters supported by the storage.